Journeying to the East? We show you where to eat, shop, play and explore when you’re in the quaint heartlands of Tampines.

 Tim Ho Wan, #01-43/44, Tampines 1, 10 Tampines Central, Singapore 529536

-This previously 24-hour institution needs no introduction, especially to the night owls.
-It’s famed for its Maggi goreng (if you’ve not tried it, where have you been?!).
+This spot was previously occupied by Al-Azhar before it changed hands.
+Regardless, here’s where you can get all your late-night grubs, including Maggi goreng (if you’ve not tried it, where have you been?!).
 The dish is basically mee goreng made with instant Maggi noodles, topped with a sunny-side-up and accompanied by a plate of cucumbers drenched in tomato sauce.
-Go for the roti john as well.
-It’s a tasty, meaty fusion dish that resembles a sandwich stuffed with eggs, cheese, mushrooms and, on occasion, mutton.

 This food centre is the answer to Serangoon Garden’s Chomp Chomp.
 Home to local dishes like fried carrot cake, wanton noodles and kway chap, the place brims with hungry heartlanders during lunch and dinner.